rtCamp/snapwp/DEVELOPMENT.md

     npm install
     ```

-4. Choose ONE of the following options:
+4. Build the packages locally.

-    **Option A: Build and Run in Development Mode**

     ```bash
     npm run build
+    ```

+   At this point the libraries should be ready to use in any of the projects in the `examples/` directory.

+5. (Optional) Start the packages in watch mode.

+    ```bash
     npm run dev
     ```

-    **Option B: Publish Packages Locally**
+    Alternatively, you can publish the packages locally using Verdaccio:

     ```bash
     npm run publish:local
     ```

-The `dev` command runs the packages in watch mode, but requires either a build step or local publishing first to work properly.

 ## Code Contributions (Pull Requests)